rohangc/GVimConfiguration/Readme.md

     1. Command line: Invoke a "Git Shell" and execute the following commands:
         b. "vim +PluginUpdate +qall".

-    2. From within GVim: ":PluginUpdate".
+    2. From within Vim: ":PluginUpdate".

 Some useful links: